jpederson/node-colorvert/readme.md

 ## colorvert [![NPM version](https://badge.fury.io/js/colorvert.svg)](http://badge.fury.io/js/colorvert)

 An easy-to-use color conversion module written for node.
-Uses the `transicc` node module to provide ICC profile-based color conversions between several color spaces spaces.
+Uses the [transicc](https://github.com/jpederson/node-transicc) node module to provide ICC profile-based color conversions between several color spaces.
+If you only need conversions between ICC profiles (CMYK, Lab, XYZ, and RGB), look to that module.

+Otherwise, you found the right module!
+This one also supports Hex, HSL, and HSV, so you can convert between web, print, and display colorspaces.

 *****